 Unfortunately, many nonprofits are not equipped to accept gifts of virtual currency.
 That’s where we come in.

-At the Saint Paul & Minnesota Foundation, we’ve been helping Minnesotans donate virtual currency to their favorite causes for several years.
+At the Saint Paul & Minnesota Foundation, we’ve been helping Minnesotans donate cryptocurrency to their favorite causes for several years.

 Financial Benefits of a Gift of Virtual Currency